iteratec/kotlin-training-basic/exercises/src/test/kotlin/de/iteratec/kotlin/playground/T07CollectionsAndLambdas.md

 Kotlin supports functional-programming style by supplying functions as arguments to other functions.
 Functions can be passed in the following form as an argument:
-+ Implementations of SAM interfaces (= an interface with exactly one abstract method; exists also in Java)
++ Implementations of SAM interfaces (= single abstract method interface; exists also in Java)
 + function types

 Usually one uses so-called lambdas functions or method references which are converted to one of the upper by the compiler automatically.